What does Yolanda mean?

 Yolanda is a very prominent first name for females (#190 out of 4276, Top 4%) but an unusual last name for all people.
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Yolanda for girls.
-Yolanda was first listed in 1900-1909 and reached its peak position of #111 in the U.S. during the years 1970-1979, but is not ranked currently.
+Yolanda was first listed in 1900-1909 and reached its peak position of #111 in the U.S. in the 1970s, but is not ranked currently.
 (2014 Birth Statistics)

 Popular variation forms of Yolanda rated in the Top 1000 are Violet (#67 the previous year), Yolonda, Violette, Iola and Viola.
-These girl names were at the apex of their popularity during 1910-1919 (usage of 0.5668%) and have become much less widespread since (usage 0.1555%, down 72.6%), with the versions Viola, Iola, Violette and Yolanda becoming less trendy.
+These girl names were at the apex of their popularity during 1910-1919 (usage of 0.5668%) and have become much less widespread since (usage 0.1555%, ▼72.6%), with the versions Viola, Iola, Violette and Yolanda becoming less trendy.
 Violet (#67) is the most chic name for newborns in this list, with this name enjoying a resurgence in popularity.
 Below is a charted analysis of the usage of the girl name Yolanda and corresponding names.
 (2014 Birth Statistics)